 I am split up, reformed, shattered and re-built, my solid body becoming liquid, flowing over time and space.
 My butt becomes my shoulder; the knee-bone is not connected to anything at all.
 The more I danced in-front of the scanner, the more I was able to predict the effects of motion.
 I became tuned to the process, and began to work less randomly.
 There is so much undiscovered possibility.

 With everything still, the open scanner produces a stretched, panoramic-like image, hence the term, "scanorama".
-The original images are quite small, the necessity for a single-pass limiting the DPI to little more than screen resolution (I had a much slower computer at the time), and for an earth-based exhibit they would need to be enlarged by some magnitude (and if someone has a gallery, money for the enlargements, and a desire to see and share these pieces life-size, do
+The original images are quite small, the necessity for a single-pass limiting the DPI to little more than screen resolution (I had a much slower computer at the time), and for an earth-based exhibit they would need to be enlarged by some magnitude (and if someone has a gallery, money for the enlargements, and a desire to see and share these pieces life-size

 ), certainly doable.
 But for sure, nothing is lost in their smallness; these ccd images fuzz and blur anyway, the motion cannot be caught perfectly at any resolution, and in all senses this adds to the textural and contemplative quality of the work.